ZeldOcarina/nu-dentistry/invisalign.md

       before and after!
   - heading: ARE THERE OTHER OPTIONS FOR STRAIGHTENING MY TEETH BESIDES BRACES?
     content: We understand that not everyone wants to wait to enjoy straight teeth.
-      For those patients, we offer veneers.
-This cosmetic dentistry service involves bonding a thin porcelain veneer to your existing tooth to change its appearance to exactly how you want it.
+      For those patients, we offer <a href='/houston-tx/cosmetic-dentistry/porcelain-veneers/' target='_blank' class='paragraph-link'>veneers</a>.
+This cosmetic dentistry
+      service involves bonding a thin porcelain veneer to your existing tooth to change its appearance to exactly how you want it.
 Veneers can not only straighten crooked teeth but whiten and lengthen them too.
   superheading: ''
   heading: Frequently Asked Questions
   text: